 - 12. Financial and Technical Capability.
 13.-Statement of Technical and Financial Capability, including a list of the applicant's development consultants, a description of all prior development projects, and a letter of firm financial commitment from a bank or other source of financing.
 In the case where the applicant asserts that public disclosure of confidential financial information may prove detrimental to the applicant or the project, the applicant may substitute a recommendation from the Town Manager that the applicant has adequate financial capability to complete the project. - 13.
 Surface Waters.
 Location of any portion of the subdivision in the Shoreland Zone; -identification of the normal high water line; assessment of how water quality will be impacted by anticipated discharge from the subdivision. - 14.
 Ground Water.
 An assessment of how the proposed subdivision will impact groundwater resources. - 15.
 Floodplain.
-Location of any portion of the subdivision in the floodplain; assessment of how construction in the floodplain will comply with the Floodplain Ordinance, Sec.
-6-6.

-16. Wetlands.
-The boundaries of all wetlands in accordance with the Zoning

-Ordinance; an assessment of how any alterations of wetlands will comply with local wetland regulations, Sec.
-19-7-9.
+Location of any portion of the subdivision in the floodplain; assessment of how construction in the floodplain will comply with the Town of Cape Elizabeth Construction Code, Chapter 6, Floodplain Ordinance., Sec.
+6. - 16.
+Wetlands.
+The boundaries of all wetlands in accordance with the Zoning Ordinance; an assessment of how any alterations of wetlands will comply with The

-17. Stormwater/Phosporus.
-12.-A surface drainage plan or stormwater management plan, with profiles and cross sections drawn by a professional engineer, registered in the State of Maine, showing preliminary design of all facilities and conveyances necessary to meet the stormwater management standards as set forth in this ordinance.
-Where the subdivision includes or abuts Great Pond, an assessment of phosphorus loading amounts and impacts on Great Pond.

-18. Liquidation Harvesting.
-Identification of any portion of the subdivision where timber has been harvested in violation of Title 12, section 8869, subsection -14.

-- 19. Landscaping.
-An inventory of existing vegetation to be preserved; methods of preserving vegetation to be used during construction; a landscaping plan including planting locations, plant types, quantities and size and time of planting; fencing location, type and material and size. - 20.
+1 Town of Cape Elizabeth Zoning Ordinance, Chapter 19 local wetland regulations, 2 Sec.
+19-67-9.
+3 4 17.
+Stormwater/Phosporus.
+12. A surface drainage plan or stormwater 5 management plan, with profiles and cross sections drawn by a professional 6 engineer, registered in the State of Maine, showing preliminary design of all 7 facilities and conveyances necessary to meet the stormwater management 8 standards as set forth in this ordinance.
+Where the subdivision includes or abuts 9 Great Pond, an assessment of phosphorus loading amounts and impacts on Great 10 11 12 18.
+Liquidation Harvesting.
+Identification of any portion of the subdivision where 13 timber has been harvested in violation of Title 12, section 8869, subsection -14.
+14 15 19.
+Landscaping.
+An inventory of existing vegetation to be preserved; methods of 16 preserving vegetation to be used during construction; a landscaping plan including planting locations, plant types, quantities and size and time of planting; fencing 17 location, type and material and size.
+18 19 20 20.
 Open Space.
-Designation on the plan of land to be permanently protected as open space; calculation of open space provided to meet the Open Space Impact Fee (Sec.
-16-3-1(t)); Written evidence of all location of easements; fee interest or easements deeds of open space to be conveyed to the town or otherwise conserved; and public open space shown on the Plan to be dedicated to the Town, the development's association, or any other third party, and copies of agreements or other documents showing the manner in which these spaces are to be maintained. - 21.
-Utilities.
-14. Evidence of the capacity to provide Eelectrical and telephone facilities. - 22.
+Designation on the plan of land to be permanently protected as open 21 space; calculation of open space provided to meet the Open Space Impact Fee 22 (Sec.
+16-3-1(t)); Written evidence of all-location of easements; fee interest or 23 easements deeds of open space to be conveyed to the Town or otherwise conserved; and public open space shown on the Plan to be dedicated to the Town, the 24 25 development's association, or any other third party, and copies of agreements or other documents showing the manner in which these spaces are to be maintained.
+26 27 28 Utilities.
+14.-Evidence of the capacity to provide Eelectrical and telephone 29 facilities.
+30 31 22.
 Phasing.
-A phasing plan showing the boundaries and name of each phase. - 8.
-The survey of the outside boundaries of the tract and the computation of the lot lines shall be performed to an accuracy of one foot in 5,000 feet.
-If requested by Planning Board, the surveyor shall furnish copies of computation sheets for outside boundaries showing: - A. Sketch of traverse line; - 40 B. Closures; - C. Adjustments: - 42 D. Coordinates; and - 43 E. Computation of outside boundaries.
+A phasing plan showing the boundaries and name of each phase.
+32 33 34 8.
+The survey of the outside boundaries of the tract and the computation of the lot lines 35 shall be performed to an accuracy of one foot in 5,000 feet.
+If requested by Planning Board, the surveyor shall furnish copies of computation sheets for outside boundaries 36 37 showing: 38 A. Sketch of traverse line: 39 B. Closures: 40 C. Adjustments: 41 D. Coordinates; and E. Computation of outside boundaries.
+42 43 44 commenced until the required performance guarantee has been approved by the